Brobin/mandelb0t/README.md

 # mandelb0t

 Mandelb0t is a Twitter bot that generates an image of the Mandelbrot set and posts it to Twitter!
-Currently it functions as a cron job, running once a day.
+Currently it functions as a cron job, running every two hours.
 Eventually I plan to host it somewhere where it can continuously run and interact with other Twitter users.

 ####Follow [@mandelb0t](https://twitter.com/mandelb0t) on Twitter!